yayuyang/yayuyang.github.io/grandma/article2.md

 ---
 layout: default
-title: Article2：In the Dream of You
+title: Article 2：In the Dream of You
 permalink: /grandma/article2
 ---

-# Article2：In the Dream of You
+# Article 2：In the Dream of You

 In dreams, you linger, so vividly near,
 A whisper of warmth in the silence.